 I am so in love with this Rainbow Toddler Garden!
 I finished building it about a week ago and am excited to share the plans with you.
-This post will show you how I built it and now you can access free printable plans in my Free Resource Library.
+This post will show you how I built it.

 My son was so excited to plant his flowers that I didn’t get many pictures of this project where it’s not covered in dirt.
 But, that’s what it’s for!
 It seriously melts my heart watching him play in there and take care of his flowers.